liyinnbw/MSFM/README.md

 4. Bundle adjustment.
 5. Visualization of reconstructed point cloud and camera pose.

-## Required Libraries
+## Required Preinstalled Libraries
+1. Cmake v3.0 and above (for compile)
+2. OpenCV (for computer vision package)
-1. Qt4 with VTK
+3. Qt4 with VTK (for user interface)
-2. LibCVD
-3. Agast
-4. tinyxml2 (unecessary dependency planning of removal)
+4. blas and lapack (for speedy computation)

 ## Compile
 1. cmake .
 2. make

+## Run
+./ManualSFM